SHANKAR-PROJECT/CHAT_WITH_EXPRESS/README.md

 # CHAT_WITH_EXPRESS - Chatbot using Express

 ## Description
-`CHAT_WITH_EXPRESS` is a simple chatbot application built using **Express.js** as the backend.
+`CHAT_WITH_EXPRESS` is a simple An intelligent, real-time AI chatbot powered by Google Gemini API — designed with a secure Node.js backend to protect API keys and deliver fast, seamless conversations.
+Built for developers and innovators looking to integrate advanced AI chat capabilities with confidence and reliability.
 The chatbot can handle various types of requests and respond with predefined answers, simulating a real-time conversational experience.

 ## Features
 - Real-time chatbot with Express backend